svera/acquire/instructions.md

 The larger corporation (the one with more tiles) survives and the smaller corporation becomes defunct.
-During the merger, the merging tile does not add to the size of either corporation for any purpose. if the corporations are the same size, then the mergemaker decides which corporation survives.
+During the merger, the merging tile does not add to the size of either corporation for any purpose.
+If the corporations are the same size, then the mergemaker decides which corporation survives.
 The surviving corporation absorbs the defunct one.
 The corporation building marker of the defunct